arduino-libraries/ArduinoBLE/docs/api.md

 ### `subscribe()`

-Subscribe to a BLE characteristics notification or indications.
+Subscribe to a Bluetooth® Low Energy characteristics notification or indications.

 #### Syntax